 The backyard will be even faster.
 All I have to do is open my garden gate and blow the leaves right into the vegetable garden.
 I mean seriously!
 Does it get any better than this?

-Related Post: Prepare a Vegetable Garden for Winter
+Related Post: How To Prepare Your Vegetable Garden For Winter

 I can see we’re going to get a lot of use out of this leaf blower.
 It’s one of those pieces of equipment you didn’t know you needed until you have it.
 And guess what, the neighbors have already started asking to borrow it.
 Yep, now I know how it feels to have the coolest leaf blower on the block!